santiagovazquez/personal-website/content/posts/export-as-csv-node-streams/index.md

 ---
-title: Export DB Data as CSV with Node streams, Gzip, Knex and AWS S3
+title: Export DB Data as CSV with Node streams and Lambdas
 date: 2019-07-01
 description: Use NodeJS streams to upload CSV files to AWS S3.
-tags: ['post', 'streams', 'node', 'aws-s3', 'knex']
+tags: ['post', 'javascript', 'streams', 'node', 'aws-s3', 'knex']
 ---

 In webapps, It's pretty common to be asked to have an **export as CSV** functionality.

 Let's be honest.
 It's **not the best feature to write**.
 It would be nice to get it done right away.

-I will share a way to do it quickly by:
+I will share a quick way to do it by:
  - using **Javascript** (maybe AWS Lambdas)
  - using **NodeJS streams**
  - using **AWS S3** to save the file

 ### Why NodeJS Streams?

-When we export db data, It's not possible to have all query results in memory and save them into a file.
-It's likely to be ran out of memory.
+When we export db data, It's possible to be ran away of memory if we keep results in memory and save them into a file.

-Here is where **NodeJS Streams** comes into play.
+Here is where **NodeJS Streams** come in handy.

 > Streams are a powerful way of piping data through as it comes in, rather than all at once.
 You can read more about streams [here at substack's stream handbook](https://github.com/substack/stream-handbook).